Tags: Heirloom Open Pollinated

 First grown in Africa and later brought to the United States, these brightly colored, luscious, meaty beans have been a favorite in the eastern US since they arrived here.
 This was one of our first choices for our kitchen staple garden.

 Pole habit, 85-90 days.
 Full sun in most climates.
 Our Southern Arizona gardens did better with a couple hours of dappled shade across the midday period.
 The richer the soil, the larger the beans.
-Fertilize well every two weeks.
+No nitrogen after first three weeks.
 Highly productive from spring till frost.
 We planted our Phoenix gardens during September.
-Ours have survived several freezes in Phoenix over the 2016 winter and they're still growing.

 Questions 0 Total